Nunavut Provincial Payroll Information

 Time with Employer | N/A |

-Required Notice | A physician’s certificate that the patient has a specified, serious medical condition with a significant risk of death occurring within 26 weeks. |
+Required Notice | A medical practitioner's certificate stating that there is a significant risk of death occurring within 26 weeks. |

 Length of Leave | 8 weeks. |